jsanant/ImageRegistration/README.md

 1. To align two test images after performing operations such as translation for rigid objects.

-2.For non-rigid objects we implement algorithms that learn by themselves and are able to identify distinct patterns in the images.
+2. For non-rigid objects we implement algorithms that learn by themselves and are able to identify distinct patterns in the images.